rohit-raj7/Fill-Form-Auto/README.md

 Logic: JavaScript
 Chrome API: Manifest V3
 ______________________________________________________________________________________________________________________________________________________________________________________________________

 📂 Project Structure

 📦 AutoFill Form Extension

-├── 📜 manifest.json        # Chrome Extension configuration file
+├── 📜 manifest.json         # Chrome Extension configuration file.Contains metadata like name, version, description, permissions, and entry points (popup, background scripts, etc.).

-├── 📜 popup.html           # HTML for the extension's popup
+├── 📜 popup.html            # The HTML file for the popup window displayed when the extension icon is clicked.

 ├── 📜 popup.css             # Styles for the extension's popup

-├── 📜 popup.js              # Logic for the extension's popup
+├── 📜 popup.js              # JavaScript logic for the popup UI.

-├── 📜 background.js         # Background script for handling events
+├── 📜 background.js         # Facilitates communication between popup and content scripts.

-├── 📂 icon.png              # Icons and other assets
+├── 📂 icon.png              # Icons for the extension, used in the toolbar, Web Store, and other display areas.

-├── 📜 private-policy.html   # HTML for the extension's policy
+├── 📜 private-policy.html   # Privacy Policy page for extensions that collect user data.

 ├── 📂 form.js               # Styles for the extension's form

-├── 📜 content.js            # The internal logic for the extension group
+├── 📜 content.js            # Used for modifying web content, injecting features, or scraping data

 __________________________________________________________________________________________________________________________________________